whad-team/whad-client/doc/source/cli/ble/ble-periph.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of creating services and characteristics by hand, we can import a dumped
-json profile that will populate all the services and characteristics by using the
+JSON profile (such as :download:`this example <../../../../examples/ble/example_profile.json>` based on a smartwatch) that will populate all the services and characteristics by using the
 `-p` option:

 .. code-block:: text